AdobeDocs/campaign-classic.en/help/rn/using/rn-overview.md

 ### Why does my organization need this upgrade?

-As a hosted customer, if your account has been identified as needing to upgrade one or more of the technologies related to Campaign Classic, and upgrading your infrastructure to the current build (for example from v7.2.1 to v7.3.3) and/or version (from v7 to v8), Adobe directly notifies you.
+As a hosted customer, if your account has been identified as needing to upgrade one or more of the technologies related to Campaign Classic, and upgrading your infrastructure to the current build (for example from v7.2.1 to v7.3.3) and/or version (for example from v7 to v8), Adobe directly notifies you.

 As an on-premise or hybrid customer running on an older build, Adobe encourages you to move to the latest stable build (GA).